-All Annexes (A) and Supporting Documents (B) must be presented in scanned version together with the electronic Application Form, using the Electronic System.
+The Application Form, all Annexes (A) and Supporting Documents (B) must be presented in scanned version together with the electronic Application Form (in Excel), using the Electronic System.
+The scanned version of the Application Form must be signed and stamped by the Lead partner.

 Each document from the lists below must be signed, dated and stamped according to the requirements, and then scanned and titled as a separate file.

-In case a project proposal is selected for contracting, the Managing Authority shall request from the respective Applicant to present all the online submitted documents in original paper version as well.
+In case a project proposal is selected for contracting, the Managing Authority shall request from the respective Applicant to present the online submitted documents in original paper version as well.
 Failure to do so on the part of the Applicant, or in case discrepancies are found between the scanned and paper versions of the documents, shall result in decline of signature of Subsidy contract.